abin08/Review-Sentiment-Analysis/README.md

 # Review-Sentiment-Analysis

-Uses multinomial naive bayes algorithm to classify customer reviews into positive, negative and complaints.
+Uses Multinomial Naive Bayes algorithm to classify customer reviews into positive, negative and complaints.

 Run sentiment_analyser.ipynb to see the results